bernibra/tagtango/README.md

 `tagtango` is a powerful web application designed for the comprehensive analysis and comparison of multiple cell annotations performed on a single-cell dataset.
-Leveraging both RNA and CITE-seq data, this tool allows you to untangle the differences and similarities of cell populations, effectively distinguishing real differences across cell annotations from background noise.
+Leveraging different data modalities, this tool allows you to untangle the differences and similarities of cell populations, effectively distinguishing real differences across cell annotations from background noise.